26 Free Things to Do in Lake Tahoe in Summer & Winter

 Nearby areas around Lake Tahoe have other indoor attractions that are worth visiting.

-You can go to the Warren Engine Co.
+You can visit the Warren Engine Co.
 No. 1 Museum (777 S Stewart St) to discover the rich history of fire companies and departments in Carson City and Ormsby County in Nevada.

 Visit Marcus Ashley Gallery